Trustable Compliance Report#

 TT-CONFIDENCE

-Confidence in JSON-Library is achieved by measuring and analysing behaviour and evidence over time.
+Confidence in nlohmann/json library is achieved by measuring and analysing behaviour and evidence over time.

 0.00